Debugging and Monitoring

 The logfire documentation has more details on how to use logfire, including how to instrument other libraries like Pydantic, HTTPX and FastAPI.

-Since Logfire is build on OpenTelemetry, you can use the Logfire Python SDK to send data to any OpenTelemetry collector.
+Since Logfire is built on OpenTelemetry, you can use the Logfire Python SDK to send data to any OpenTelemetry collector.

 Once you have logfire set up, there are two primary ways it can help you understand your application: